What Is A Good Starting Salary For A New Grad In The UK?

 Before deciding what a “good” starting salary is, let’s start by looking at the average salary.

-What Is a Good Starting Salary?
+What Is A Good Starting Salary?

 A good salary is subjective.
 There is no one right answer.
 Where you live, for example, and the industry you choose to work in, might affect your idea of a good salary.